brightway-lca/brightway2/docs/working-with-data/data-formats.rst

 The document structure is:

 * *name* (string): Name of this activity.
 * *type* (string): If this is ``"process"``, or omitted completely, Brightway2 will treat this as a inventory process with inputs and output(s).
 If you want to store additional information in a Database outside of the list of processes, specify a custom type here.
-For example, if you wanted to separate processes and products, you could create database entries for the products, with the type ``"product"``.
+For example, the list of biosphere flows is also an inventory database, but as these are flows, not processes, they have the type ``"emission"``.
+Similarly, if you wanted to separate processes and products, you could create database entries for the products, with the type ``"product"``.
 * *categories* (list of strings, optional): A list of categories and subcategories.
 Can have any length.
 * *location* (string, optional): A location identifier.
 Default is *GLO* (but this can be changed in the user preferences; see `bw2data.config <http://bw2data.readthedocs.org/en/latest/configuration.html#bw2data._config.Config.global_location>`_).
 * *unit* (string): Unit of this activity.
 Units are normalized when written to disk.